Great mentors do more than just motivate. They help (you) drive results.

 The people I’ve learned the most from throughout my career are often the ones who introduced me to more mentors.
 In some cases, even better mentors.
 The way you interpret and apply someone else’s experience will be unique to you.
-You may also benefit from other people your mentors may not initially think to introduce you to.
+You may also benefit from other people your mentors may not initially think to introduce to you.
 Always be thinking of who else you should be talking to on your way to your next goal.

 And, it’s always a good idea to have mentors in a variety of capacities who can offer up a different piece of advice or provide perspective that another may not be able to.
 For instance, start-up experience versus corporate, agile versus waterfall, hardware versus software.